BitCANN/bitcann-contracts/README.md

 ### Accumulator

 Once enough auctions have happened, there might come a time when the counterNFT's tokenAmount is not enough to create new Auction NFT.
-Since the amount would be accumulating in the thread NFTs, this function can be used to transfer them back to the CounterNFT to keep the system functioning smoothly.
+Since the amount would be accumulating in the thread NFTs, this contract can be used to transfer them back to the CounterNFT to keep the system functioning smoothly.

 Transaction Structure:
 | # | Inputs | Outputs |